Work Type: Various

 Malmsbury Youth Justice Precinct (Malmsbury) is reopening and will house a small group of young men in custody (young people) aged 17 and over.

-Night youth justice workers are the frontline staff who supervise and support young people overnight at Malmsbury.
+Night youth justice workers are the frontline staff who will supervise and support young people overnight at Malmsbury.

 We're currently offering up to $10,000 as a relocation allowance to help cover costs for eligible candidates who are interested in moving to within an hour's drive of the facility.